 2025-26 Academic Year “Full Tuition”: $13,400*

-* This represents 95% of the actual cost per student to run IDEA School.
+* This represents about 83% of the actual cost per student to run the IDEA School.

-Flex Tuition works because of the outside support of tax credit gifts and direct charitable gifts from many generous community members!
+IDEA School works because of the additional support of individual tax credit gifts and direct charitable gifts from generous community members and local businesses!

 YOU QUALIFY FOR FLEX TUITION!